hphilpotts/veg-app-frontend/README.md

 - Greeting message added and placeholder User Profile page added.
 - `getLoggedInUser` implemented within `useEffect` in `App.js` - this is to prevent App component from rendering nav bar as no logged in user upon manual refresh.

+Tidying up Nav bar further:
+- Refactored out nav bar into a component within `main/` along with Home component.
+Had some issues where logout functionality was not working - issue seemed to be with `e.preventDefault()` not working as expected.
+Resolved by passing `e` from function call within Nav component.
+- Now implementing a *MUI* `<AppBar>` to quickly improve the appearance of the app bar and add a responsive 'drawer' on smaller screen.

 ## Issues to resolve:
+- Make the Nav bar a component?